johnbeard/kiplot/README.md

 For example, it's common that you might want for each board rev:

-* Check DRC one last time
+* Check DRC one last time (currently not possible)
 * Gerbers, drills and drill maps for a fab in their favourite format
 * Fab docs for the assembler
 * Pick and place files